HL7/davinci-vbpr/input/pagecontent/guidance.md

 [VBP Quality MeasureReport] is based on the DEQM Summary MeasureReport with a few extensions.
 -	`MeasureReport.threshold`: value-based performance reports often include threshold information for a measure, for example, the threshold for this measure for a 4 star in a star rating is 85%.
 The `type` indicates what kind of threshold.
 The `threshold` is the value of the threshold, such as 85%.
 The gap that needs to meet the threshold can be represented using the optional `gapToThreshold`.
--	`MeasureReport.score`: this score is used to represent score such as a star rating score.
+-	`MeasureReport.score`: this score is used to represent scores such as a star rating score.

 This profile has defined a VBP Measure Population Type value set.
 This value set added two new codes calculated-denominator and calculated-numerator to the Measure Population Type value set from the base.
 The calculated-denominator is the resulting denominator when calculating performance rate, for a proportion measure, this would be the result of denominator – denominator exclusion – denominator exception.
 Same applies to the calculated-numerator.